-Thankfully, there are a number of ways to curb heating costs and most are easy to implement.
-My ten tips will help you to enjoy the season and worry a little less about the expense of heating your home.
+Thankfully, there are a number of ways to curb heating costs, and most are easy to implement.
+These 10 tips will help you enjoy the season and worry a little less about the expense of heating your home.

-Next, check for any leaks where hot air can seep out into an unfinished attic space.
-Cuts made into the drywall to install lighting fixtures and ceiling fans create easy escape routes for air too.
-Seal the openings using a silicon or latex caulk.
-By sealing air leaks, you can realize about thirty percent in energy savings.
+Next, check for any leaks where heated air can seep into an unfinished attic space.
+Cuts made into the drywall to install lighting fixtures and ceiling fans create easy escape routes, too.
+Seal the openings using silicone or latex caulk.
+By sealing air leaks, you can realize energy savings of about 30 percent.

-Insulation is perhaps the most important feature to keeping a home warm in the winter and cool in the summer.
-To save money make sure you have the proper level of insulation in both the attic and between the inside walls.
-Heat losses can add close to thirty percent to your energy bill too.
+Insulation is perhaps the most important component to keeping a home warm in the winter and cool in the summer.
+To save money, make sure you have the proper level of insulation in the attic and between the inside walls.
+Heat losses can add close to 30 percent to your energy bill.

-Similar to air leaks in drywall and unfinished attic spaces, a fireplace damper left open when not in use is a welcomed invitation for heated air to escape and cold air to funnel into your home.
-After every use close the damper and more importantly, open it before you decide to enjoy a cozy fire or your home will fill with smoke.
+Similar to air leaks in drywall and unfinished attic spaces, a fireplace damper left open when not in use is an invitation for heated air to escape and cold air to funnel into your home.
+Close the damper after every use and, more important, open it before you light a fire or your home will fill with smoke.

 Air Vents or Radiators

-It is best to accept that they are rather ugly and keep the airflow moving freely throughout the space.
+It is best to accept them for what they are and keep the airflow moving freely throughout the space.
 One trick that will help to hide these while not hindering airflow is to paint them the same color as the wall or the flooring so they fade into the background.

-High ceilings are wonderful features in a room, but can increase your heating bills as warm air rises, trapping it close to the ceiling.
-If you have a ceiling fan, change the direction of the blades.
-Instead of it circulating to cool the hot air set it to push the air downward along the walls by reversing the flow of the fan.
+High ceilings are wonderful, but they can increase your heating bills as the warm air rises to the top of the room.
+If you have a ceiling fan, change the direction of the blades; set it to push the air downward along the walls by reversing the flow of the fan.

-The best way to hold your heating costs down is heat your home efficiently while keeping the cold out.
-A little more insulation in the attic, heavy window treatments or an extra layer on the floor will help to keep a room warm.
-Keep hot air flowing, moderate the temperature and before long you’ll realize the savings.
+The best way to hold down your heating costs is to heat your home efficiently while keeping the cold out.
+Adequate insulation in the attic, heavy window treatments and an extra rug on the floor will help to keep a room warm.
+Keep the warm air in, moderate the temperature and before long you’ll realize the savings.